Acer pentaphyllum

 Acer pentaphyllum (五小叶槭 wu xiao ye qi) is a very rare, endangered maple species endemic to southwestern Sichuan in China, at altitudes of 2300–2900 meters.

 Acer pentaphyllum is a deciduous tree that grows to 10 meters in height.
 Leaves are palmately compound hairless, usually with 5 lobes but sometimes with 4 or 7.
 Leaflet are 5-8 × 1.5–2 cm, narrowly lanceolate or lanceolate.

 Conservation

-Acer pentaphyllum is listed as "critically endangered" on the Red List of Threatened Species by IUCN with a recorded population of less than 500 plants left in the wild.
-Experts believe that survival is threatened by a combination of factors including habitat loss, animal grazing, the harvest of woody fuel by local farmers, and fragmentation.
+Acer pentaphyllum is listed as "critically endangered" on the Red List of Threatened Species by the IUCN with a recorded population of less than 500 plants left in the wild.
+Experts believe that survival is threatened by a combination of factors, including habitat loss, animal grazing, the harvest of woody fuel by local farmers, and fragmentation.